njfletcher215/GodotToolkit/README.md

 #### Usage
 Attach this script to a Node2D.
 Set the `face` and `back` Node2Ds, with any components of the "face" set as descendants of `face` and any components of the "back" as descendants of `back`.
 Typically, either the face node or the back node should then be set to `Visible = false`, depending on which side you wish to show by default.

+### DeckArranger/CardArranger
+An arranger for a deck of cards.
+Automatically arranges the library, hand, and graveyard of a deck in physical space.
+This includes the cards' 2D coordinates as well as their z indices.

+#### Usage
+The DeckArranger script cannot be attached to a node directly, as it is a generic type.
+Create a closed generic using the same type parameter as the deck you wish to arrange, and attach that to a node.
+If your deck is simply a `Deck<Card>`, you can use the CardArranger class.

+Create two Marker2Ds, one to mark the library position and one to mark the graveyard position.
+Create one Path2D to mark the hand path, and set the curve (typically, this will be to a straight line or a simple arc).

+When you initialize the deck you want to track, set the DeckArranger's `Deck` property to reference it (do NOT set the `Deck` property to a *new* deck -- the deck arranger does not provide any read access to the deck after it is set).
+Any cards in the deck should be descendants of the deck arranger -- they do not have to be direct children, as long as each child of the deck arranger has at most 1 card child (so you can, for example, wrap the cards in DragGroups and make the DragGroups children of the deck arranger).

+The cards in the deck's library will now be moved toward the `libraryMarker`'s position each frame.
+Same for the deck's graveyard (which will be moved to the `graveyardMarker`'s position) and its hand (which will be spread across the `handPath`'s curve).
+They will also be ordered on the Z axis.
+If the cards implement IDraggable, they will not be moved by the deck arranger while they are being dragged (except to bring them to the front of the z axis).

 ### DragGroup/DragHandle
 A wrapper which allows itself (and by extension all descendants) to be dragged by any descendant DragHandles, and the handle by which the DragGroup can be dragged (using the mouse).